freejosh/Evolving-a-Web-UI/README.md

 # Evolving a Web User Interface - Project for FACS4930 at York University

+A live version of this project is online at http://evolve.joshfreeman.ca.

-This repository contains all the code needed to run this project, except for the SQL to set up the database (which will be added later).
+This repository contains all the code needed to run it, except for the SQL to set up the database (which will be added later).

 ## Project Background & Concept